The Out About Scotland complete guide to The Enchanted Forest

 As you leave the tour bus that drops you at the edge of the woods you initially hear classical melodies played over a multitude of loudspeakers.
 But it’s only on entering the event that you truly get a feel for the scale of the artwork.

-The Enchanted Forest has been designed for all age groups to enjoy, and mums and dads will guarantee to be entertained just as much as the wee ones.
+The Enchanted Forest has been designed for all age groups to enjoy and mums and dads will have a great time just as much as the wee ones.
 One recommendation is to take the time to walk around the site both clockwise and anti-clockwise as there’s so much going on you’ll likely miss something on your first route around the forest.
 And if you can manage it, try to book a twilight show as you’ll get the opportunity to see the spectacle both in the evening light and the dark of night, which are two totally different experiences.

 The show has proved incredibly popular over the last 16 years, with 2016 culminating in an incredible 70,000 visitors coming to enjoy the experience.